nihalgowda2002-arch/uk-bank-risk-engine/README.md

 accounts with only inflows or only outflows do not dominate through a near-zero denominator.

-## Deviations from the original project plan
+## Deviations from the original specification

-Four changes were made deliberately, each because the original specification was either wrong or ambiguous.
+Four changes were made deliberately, each because the original was either wrong or ambiguous.

-1. **LGD sign.** The plan writes the haircut term as `LTV · (1 − ΔHPI)`.
-That has rising house prices *increasing* loss given default.
+1. **LGD sign.** The specification writes the haircut term as `LTV · (1 − ΔHPI)`, which has rising house prices *increasing* loss given default.
 Corrected to a cumulative house price index applied to collateral value.
 2. **SICR threshold.** "ΔPD ≥ 200%" is ambiguous between a doubling and a tripling.
-Implemented as a PD ratio of 3.0, which matches the plan's own test case that staging should shift when PD triples.
+Implemented as a PD ratio of 3.0, matching the specification's own test case that staging should shift when PD triples.
 3. **Hedge notional.** The hedge is sized on the rate-insensitive share of deposits, `deposits × (1 − beta)`, not the full deposit base, and the ladder is mature at the start rather than built from nothing.
 A ladder built from